aaagab/nargs/readme.md

   - arguments definition, command-line arguments, and in code arguments.
 - Arguments definition is set with either a JSON file, a Python dictionary, or a YAML file.
   - JSON definition file and Python dictionary can have their nodes arguments duplicated with `@` notation.
-  - Once parsed, definition can be cached to reach the fastest definition parsing possible.
+  - Once parsed for the first time definition is cached to reach the fastest definition parsing possible.
+  - Caching format can be either json (safer) or pickle (may be faster)
-- Built-in command-line Arguments (:cmd, :help, :usage).
+- Built-in command-line Arguments (cmd, help, path_etc, usage, version).
-- Four aliases forms: concatenated, dashless, long, and short.
-- Auto-aliases: long form alias and short form alias are set automatically if aliases are not provided in arguments definition.
+- Multiple aliases prefixes: `"", "+", "-", "--", "/", ":", "_"`.
+- Concatenated aliases.
+- Auto-aliases with default prefix and alias style.
 - There are several notations for argument's values.
 Values can be set either with spaces, or with equal notation. i.e.:
   - `main.py value1 value2`
   - `main.py -a value1 value2`